 When I came back from Taos, I perform about a dozen soul retrievals for people because we are supposed to practice.
 I don’t feel right charging money for this work — an issue that is heavy with vitriol for many people until they decide to get over it.
 But I ask people to pay me in food and I end up with twelve roasted chickens.
 People always seem to connect shamanism payment with chickens.

 After a dozen clients, I quit retrieving souls.
 Something about this work — about me doing this work — did not seem right.
 Was I afraid of claiming the role and responsibilities of a soul-retrieving urban shamanist?
 Did I feel it just was not right for someone trained for a week to be dabbling with other people’s missing souls?
 Did I believe that I did not have the personal strength, wisdom or power to deal with this powerful work?
 Did I not believe in any of this new-age crap?
 Was I afraid that some malevolent soul-eating force would grab hold of me, and that I would become a dead-eyed, stumbling, freak, babbling in the dark corner of the state asylum, the bloody tail of a freshly chewed rat hanging from my cracked lips?
-Did I believe that being trained in weekend workshops and occasional seven-day retreats made me a suburban shamanic dilettante, a well-intentioned new-age idiot?
+Did I believe that being trained in weekend workshops and occasional seven-day Retreats/Travel Programs made me a suburban shamanic dilettante, a well-intentioned new-age idiot?
 Did I believe that struggling with one’s power and how to use it is the core of the shamanic spiritual path — indeed of all paths?
 Did I believe that struggling against your call happens to every religious person who has ever lived?
 Did I believe I was called to do this work?
 Was I afraid of it?
 Yes.
 Yes to all.

 Twelve years pass.
 I live life, get married, work jobs, and keep studying shamanism.
 I watch in dizzy, blissful, wondrous horror as my first child comes wriggling squinch-faced out of the cosmos of my wife’s body and into this world.
 That is still the most terrifying beauty I have ever witnessed, and if you ever need an antidote to male arrogance, merely attend a birth.
 I establish twice-monthly drumming and ceremonial circles and they thrive.
 But no soul retrievals.
 Until one evening Melinda from the drum group asks me if I know anything about this thing called soul retrieval.
 I swear I open my mouth and say “no,” but for some mysterious reason it comes out “yes.”